Agricultural Statistical Consulting Center | ASCC

 Scope

-The ASCC provides research design assistance and statistical analyses of experimental and observational data in support of research and discovery within the ACES community and their collaborative partners.
-We are a team of experienced Data Scientists building and adapting models to understand and learn from the data, answering questions regarding inferences or predictions; all within the statistical learning perspective.
-The Center can help ACES research partners at different stages of their research and career: from experimental planning and establishing, to data collection, analysis, and interpretation of the data.
-Researchers working with ASCC statisticians are encouraged to include the ASCC as a collaborator on grants.
+The ASCC provides support in scientific data-driven research, including the design and statistical analysis of experimental and observational data, to advance research and discovery within the ACES community and its collaborative partners.
+Our team of experienced data scientists builds and adapts models to extract insights from data, addressing questions related to inference and prediction within both statistical modeling and machine learning frameworks.
+The Center assists research partners at all stages of their work, from experimental planning and setup to data collection, analysis, and interpretation.
+Collaborators are encouraged to include ASCC statisticians on grants, reflecting our role as an integral partner in promoting rigorous and reproducible research.

 Here to Help